 If you or your child does not have a Social Security number, you must submit a statement, signed and dated, that includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have/(Child's full name) has never been issued a Social Security number by the Social Security Administration.”

 Your passport application will be delayed or denied if you do not provide a Social Security number or a statement declaring that a Social Security number has not been issued to you.
 Contact the Social Security Administration for information about obtaining a new or replacement Social Security number and card.

-If you are overseas and have an emergency need to travel but cannot locate your Social Security number, we may be able to issue you a limited passport for direct return to the United States only.
+If you are outside the United States and have an emergency need to travel, but you cannot locate your Social Security number, we may be able to issue you a limited passport for direct return to the United States only.

-If you fail to provide the information, you will encounter a delay in processing and/or denial of your passport application.
-You will also be subject to a $500 penalty enforced by the IRS pursuant to Section 6039E of the Internal Revenue Code (26 U.S.C.
+If you fail to provide the information, you will also be subject to a $500 penalty enforced by the IRS pursuant to Section 6039E of the Internal Revenue Code (26 U.S.C.
 6039E).
 All questions on this matter should be directed to the nearest IRS office.

 What size passport book will I get when I apply outside the United States?

 All applicants outside the United States automatically receive a the large, non-standard 52 page passport book.